Non-drinking water networks

 Some water supplies can cause build up or ‘scaling’ over time in appliances including washing machines, dishwashers and cooling systems.

 We will continue to monitor your non-drinking water supply.
-To understand how you can use your supply for stock, crops and gardening, please contact PIRSA on 8207 7900.
+To understand how you can use your supply for stock, crops and gardening, please contact Primary Industries and Regions South Australia (PIRSA) on (08) 8207 7900.

 Landlords are required to provide tenants with this information.